cogneon/lernos-for-you/en/lernOS-for-You-Guide-en.md

 -   Measurable milestones should include proof of completion.
 And this evidence should be visible, credible and easily comprehensible.

-If you make the OKR learning path in a learningOS Circle, then discuss the OKRs in the Circle and give each other feedback.

 ### Finalize your OKRs for the Sprint (Kata)

 **Check your OKRs for the sprint and freeze it.**